 The purpose of this “readiness letter” is to let you know your Home Care Package will be “assigned” in approximately 90 days so now is the time:

-c) If you want your Home Care Package then the Health Department wants you to “get ready” so that you can accept your Home Care Package as soon as it is assigned.
+c) If you plan to accept your Home Care Package then the Health Department wants you to “get ready” so that you can accept your Home Care Package as soon as it is assigned.
 The letter will tell you to:

 i) select your Home Care Approved Provider, hopefully Daughterly Care Community Services (our step 6 above);

-ii) organise your Home Care Fee Letter (our step 5 above).
+ii) organise your Home Care Fee Letter (our step 5 above), if not already done.

 If you have decided that you want a new breed of Approved Provider like Daughterly Care Community Services please tell us as soon as you receive this letter so we can prepare for your services.